Shupal/drupal-hoffify/README.txt

   No configuration needed.

 Usage
-  You can simply add the blocks at your favored regions.
+  You can simply add the block at your favored regions.
   After that click on the pictures for happiness.